benjaminfoo/Architect/docs/index.md

 - updated docs and added about page - https://benjaminfoo.github.io/Architect/
 - "should-be-stable"-release

-changelog 0.5.3b
+changelog 0.5.3a
 - updated console api for easer use (use #search("string"), #select(nr), #selectFirst(), #selectLast(), ...)
-- implemented resource-system & proper resource-generation (passively & overtime and - actively when used)
+- updated resource-system & proper resource-generation (passively & overtime and - actively when used)
-- implemented basic town management
+- updated town management
 - updated simple crafting-system (see the resource-system and generation)
 - updated locking-system (use #lockAll() or #unlockAll()
 - updated available constructions (upgraded data-model, added alot of interior, ...)